 - It makes your content more accessible.
 A Spanish-language blog can help you to reach the 41 million native Spanish speakers and 12 million bilingual Spanish speakers in the USA.
 Spanish is an incredibly pervasive language, and its influence is only growing.
 Engaging this audience can lead to a lot of financial gain for your business.

 - It demonstrates cultural competency.
 A bilingual blog shows your audience that you see them and you value them.
 Americans are becoming incredibly multicultural.
-The mere presence of a bilingual blog tells your readers that you understand that you are onboard.
+The mere presence of a bilingual blog tells your readers that you understand and are onboard with their cultural values.

 - It makes your website searchable for Spanish-language keywords.
 People who speak Spanish search in Spanish.
 If you have Spanish-language content on your website, your website may show up for those searches.
 If you choose to draft your entire site in English, you miss out on all of the Spanish-language search volume potentials.